rmg55/container_stacks/README.md

  This repository contains dockerfiles that are built on [Docker Hub](https://hub.docker.com/u/rowangaffney).
 They are designed to run on the USDA ARS Ceres HPC system.
-Ceres uses Slurm for resource allocation.
+At each release, a new image is bult with a _vX.X.X_ tag.
+At each commit, the _latest_ tag is updated.
 A brief overview of each image is below:

 ## Remote Sensing